TongchengOpenSource/smart-doc/docs/diy/config.md

 smart-doc supports the creation of pages for debugging interfaces similar to swagger ui.
 Of course, this can only be used in AllInOne mode.
+Since @2.0.1, debug pages can be generated for html documents in both allInOne and non-allInOne modes.
 ```json
 {
     "createDebugPage": false